bullhornfixie/CV-1/README.md

 [Midnight Studio](https://www.midnightstudio.io/) (April 2021 - To Date)<br>
 *Software Engineer*

-* Working with leading design agencies and creative teams to build digital products
+* Working with growing and established brands to design, build, and ship digital products
-* Focus on developing UI with React
+* Predominately front end development using React
-* Striking a balance between clean code, quality design, and value for the client
+* Following a centrailised tech stack and best practices
-* Working within a team of 4 senior software engineers
+* Working within a team of four senior software engineers, UX consultant, and designers
-* Migration of legacy web apps to a modern framework for optimum performance and simplified on-going manintenance
+* Interacting with clients to understand their product needs and feedback

 [1to1 Paraplanning](https://1to1paraplanning.co.uk/) (April 2015 - November 2020)<br>
 *Operations Director*